enzo-project/enzo-e/doc/source/user/problem_initial.rst

    Initialize an "implosion" test problem.

 ``"inclined_wave``
-   Initialize an inclined wave test problem for the VL+CT MHD solver.
+   Initialize an inclined wave test problem.
+(Primarily used for testing the VL+CT MHD solver).

 ``"pm"``
    Initialize ``"dark"`` matter particles in either a regular uniform